Open Farm Days

-We allow people to come visit the farm throughout the year, but sometimes we organise and put on Open Farm Days.
-Below you can see what we did for our previous Open Days and we hope to get another organised for sometime this Summer…
+We allow people to come visit the farm throughout the year, but sometimes we organise and put on special events and Open Farm Days.
+We’ll be adding more dates throughout the year so keep checking back.

 Previous Baby Goat Open Days